Whether you've got an in-person or virtual interview scheduled, here's what you need to have on hand.

-If you have a tendency to freeze under pressure, jot down a list of the questions you want to ask in the interview.
+If you have a tendency to freeze under pressure, take notes and jot down a list of the questions you want to ask in the interview.
 Start with a list of typical interview questions, and then gather any specifics from the company's online presence.

 Keep this list handy during your interview so you can jot down any specific questions that come to mind during your conversation.

 Of course, you don't want to awkwardly read from your list when question time comes around.
-This list should contain a few bullet points or keywords that can help remind you of the questions you've already practiced.
+This list should contain a few bullet points or keywords that can help remind you of the questions you've already practiced to ask the interviewer.

-What to bring to a virtual job interview
+What should a candidate bring to a virtual job interview?

 1. Reliable Tech